10 Google Font Combinations for Inspiration

 Where to Start

 Most designers use a variety of online resources as a starting point.
-They scour sites like dribble, pinterest, behance, and others for inspiration, until they get the general idea of the style they want to create in and the vibe they want to infuse their work with.
-And for the most part, it’s images that inspire the choice of fonts.
+They scour sites like Dribbble, Pinterest, Behance, and others for inspiration, until they get the general idea of the style they want to create in and the vibe they want to infuse their work with.
+While browsing the web, they often stumble upon fonts that match their desired aesthetic.
+Thanks to some practical tools for identifying fonts, they can easily discover the name of the typeface that caught their eye and obtain it in their work.

 Take a look at the image displayed below.
 How would you describe it?
 You could say that it’s modern and vigorous, right?
 So, the typography that accompanies the image should have the same feel.